humdrum-tools/humdrum-documentation/guide/ch22/index.md

 ```

 Now we simply explore various transpositions using <span class="tool">trans</span> and create
 an inventory of pitch types.
-For Debussy\'s *Syrinx*, the minimum number
+For Debussy's *Syrinx*, the minimum number
-of throat tones (without exceeding the clarinet\'s range) occurs when we
+of throat tones (without exceeding the clarinet's range) occurs when we
 transpose down a major sixth:

 ```bash